rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--hoistTransitiveImports`/`--no-hoistTransitiveImports`<br>
 Default: `true`

 By default when creating multiple chunks, transitive imports of entry chunks will be added as empty imports to the entry chunks.
 See ["Why do additional imports turn up in my entry chunks when code-splitting?"](guide/en/#why-do-additional-imports-turn-up-in-my-entry-chunks-when-code-splitting) for details and background.
 Setting this option to `false` will disable this behaviour.
-This option is ignored when using the [`preserveModules`](guide/en/#preservemodules) option as here, imports will never be hoisted.
+This option is ignored when using the [`output.preserveModules`](guide/en/#outputpreservemodules) option as here, imports will never be hoisted.

+#### output.inlineDynamicImports
+Type: `boolean`<br>
+CLI: `--inlineDynamicImports`/`--no-inlineDynamicImports`
+Default: `false`

+This will inline dynamic imports instead of creating new chunks to create a single bundle.
+Only possible if a single input is provided.
+Note that this will change the execution order: A module that is only imported dynamically will be executed immediately if the dynamic import is inlined.

 #### output.interop
 Type: `boolean`<br>